propelorm/propelorm.github.com/documentation/cookbook/working-with-test-suite.markdown

 ### Specific tests only ###

-Since we're using test grouping we have some tests that working only with a configured database and tests that work only with mysql.
+Since we're using test grouping we have some tests that work only with a configured database and tests that work only with mysql.

 To filter by those groups you can pass `--group` to the phpunit command.